winesapOS/winesapOS/DEVELOPER.md

-# mac-linux-gaming-stick Developer Guide
+# Mac Linux Gaming Stick Developer Guide

 ## Build

 ### Create Virtual Machine

-A virtual machine is used to build `mac-linux-gaming-stick` in a safe and isolated manner.
+A virtual machine is used to build Mac Linux Gaming Stick in a safe and isolated manner.
 The disks on the hypervisor will not be touched.
 It is assumed that QEMU/KVM will be used although other hypervisors can be used.

 Requirements: